PiotrMichalowski96/bet-microservices/README.md

 ```
 $ mvn clean package docker:build
 ```
-Then you can run all micro-services containers with docker compose file:
+Then you can run all microservices containers with docker compose file:
 ```
 $ docker-compose -f "<project-path>\doc\docker\bet-services-compose.yaml"
 ```
-All of micro-services docker containers could be also started on cloud environment.
+All of microservices in docker containers could be also started on cloud environment.